LukeShortCloud/rootpages/markdown/openstack.md

     * This offloads a lot of networking resources onto the compute nodes.
 * General
   * Utilize /etc/hosts.
     * Ensure that all of your domain names (including the public IP) are listed in the /etc/hosts.
 This avoids a performance hit from DNS lookups.
-Altneratively, consider setting up a recursive DNS server on the controller nodes.
+Alternatively, consider setting up a recursive DNS server on the controller nodes.
   * Use memcache.
     * This is generally configured by an option called "memcache_servers" in the configuration files for most services.
 Consider using "CouchBase" for its ease of clustering and redudancy support.